2026 High School Program

 void loop() {

-// Visit astronaut for bonus crop + 5 points!
+// PRIORITY 1: Visit astronaut early for bonus crop and +5 points!

 game.MoveAstronaut();